 For the sake of providing a simple example (there are many other types of intent that occur during the buyer’s journey), let’s focus on two main categories of intent: buy and know.

-Let’s say I’m targeting the term “fair trade coffee:”
+Let’s say I’m targeting the term “organic coffee:”

 Here’s another example:

 In this scenario, if I was targeting the keyword, “safe weed removal,” I would create and/or optimize a page that provides information, or in other words, satisfies the “know” intent.

 There are many tools that can help you determine what pages are ranking for your targeted keywords, including SpyFu, SEMrush, and Ahrefs.

 You would simply click through them to determine the intent of the pages.